vlstill/presentations/concur_a2015/pres.md

 . . .

 *   generic platform for LLVM-to-LLVM transformations
-*   uses LLVM C++ API to run transformation and optimization passes
+*   uses LLVM's C++ API to run transformation and optimization passes

 . . .